Tenimes/Calcrypt/README.md

       index in their respective lists.

 This is my first individual project and I want to turn it into a library.
-I would like to thank you in advance if you point out any mistakes or something you would like to suggest.
+I would like to thank you in advance if you point out any mistakes of me or something you would like to suggest.

 And sorry for bad grammar, I used google translate and I noticed the words are not correct words but couldn't fine better.